 What personal information do we hold?

-If you (or your organisation) apply for a grant or to enter into a contract with the OPCC, we may collect some personal data about the individuals who work or volunteer at the applicable organisation.
-The information we typically collect is:
+If you (or your organisation) apply for a grant or to enter into a contract with the OPCC, we may collect some personal data.

 - Identity data: name, gender, age, marital status, nationality;